infinitered/cr-2024-intermediate-workshop-lessons/02-inputs.md

 ### Add Keyboard Provider

-We'll start by wrapping our app with KeyboardProvider in the root layout.
+We'll start by wrapping our app with KeyboardProvider in the entry file.

 Do the following in **src/app/\_layout.tsx**: